 In short, while New Jersey law recognizes that random drug testing can be an invasion of privacy, testing is permitted if that privacy right is outweighed by the public interest supporting the testing.
 While in some instances it may be very clear that drug testing is permissible, such as when an employee operates heavy machinery or drives as part of his job duties, in many instances it is difficult to know whether a private company's random drug testing program violates your right to privacy.
 If you believe your company's random drug program may be a violation of your rights, you should consider contacting an experienced employment lawyer to learn more about your legal rights.

-The lawyers at our employment law and civil rights law firm, The Nirenberg Law Firm, LLC, are experienced at representing employees in New Jersey, New York State, and New York City whose employment law rights have been violated.
+The lawyers at our employment law and civil rights law firm, The Nirenberg Law Firm, LLC, are experienced at representing employees in New Jersey, New York State, and New York City whose rights have been violated.